Queen Rania in Egypt

 Click here to view the thread dedicated to Rania’s visit to Egypt.Filed under Jordanian Royals

-Tagged Education, Egypt, Patronage, Queen Rania, Working Visit.
+Tagged Education, Egypt, Patronage, Queen Rania al-Abdullah of Jordan, Working Visit.